jsbard/headless-wordpress-react/readme.md

 # About This Theme

 This is a headless WordPress configuration with a React frontend.
 It is meant to serve as a template to build out more complex projects and get you up and running quickly with a basic configuration.
+Currently included is a component that fetches and displays the default WordPress posts.

 # Getting Started